 Note down the support code to use with customer support.

-- No brokerage charges on equity delivery
+- Zero brokerage on equity delivery

 - Level-3 historical data and 100+ indicators for better analysis

 - Create personalized alerts